nagasudhirpulla/taming_python/blog/skills/flask_nssm.md

 ```

 ### Step 1 : Create a batch file to run the server
 * Create a batch file say `run_server.bat` that will run the python server in a command line.
-You can check by running the batch file
+You can check by running the batch file.
+Keep the batch file in the same folder as the 'server.py' file.
 ```bat
 call python server.py
 ```